-- A long run marginal cost model (the Model) was developed in 2012 in consultation with the Company's Substantial Customers in accordance with Section 4B of the Airport Authorities Act 1966. - The Model derives breakeven Base Aeronautical Charges for turboprop, domestic jet and international jet operations based on the Company's WACC. - Base Aeronautical Charges fund Identified Airport Activities existing on 1 July 2012 with the exception of those activities relating to General Aviation that are funded by their own charges. - Substantial capital expenditure that may occur during the period covered by the Model will be subject to Development Asset Charges derived by a mechanism consulted upon during the review. - The Model is intended to operate for nine years from 1 July 2012. - A formal review of the Model was carried out as at 1 April 2018 for the FY19 year, this review is primarily to update the base charge and the development asset charges for differences between forecast and actual levels of passenger numbers and movements in various WACC parameters. - In addition to the three yearly review, an annual reset is performed which updates the Development Asset (DA) Charges (capex and incremental opex).
+- A long run marginal cost model (the Model) was developed in 2012 in consultation with the Company's Substantial Customers in accordance with Section 4B of the Airport Authorities Act 1966. - The Model derives breakeven Base Aeronautical Charges for turboprop, domestic jet and international jet operations based on the Company's WACC. - Base Aeronautical Charges fund Identified Airport Activities existing on 1 July 2012 with the exception of those activities relating to General Aviation that are funded by their own charges. - Substantial capital expenditure that may occur during the period covered by the Model will be subject to Development Asset Charges derived by a mechanism consulted upon during the review. - The Model is intended to operate for nine years from 1 July 2012. - A formal review of the aeronautical pricing, including consultation, was undertaken in May 2019 for the FY20 year, this review was to update development asset charges for differences between forecast and actual levels of passenger numbers and movements in various WACC parameters. - In addition to the three yearly review, an annual reset is performed which updates the Development Asset (DA) Charges (capex and incremental opex).
 The reset involves updating passenger number forecasts, the movements in WACC parameters, actual and forecasted capital spend and any incremental opex associated with the asset.
 This reset has no impact on the base charge.